 Not sure what you need?
 Stop by Center in CUB 108 and check us out!
-The Career, Mentoring, and Professional Development Center is located in CUB Room 108, or check us out on the web, for additional information, at career.ship.edu.
+The Career, Mentoring, and Professional Development Center is located in CUB Room 108, or check us out on the web, for additional information, at www.ship.edu/career.